KRFOSS/kali-docs/community/contribute/index.md

 ## Kali Linux Documentation

 You can contribute by helping us out right here!
 If there are any typos you notice, ideas you have, anything at all that could be beneficial then you can submit a request for the changes [over on GitLab](https://gitlab.com/kalilinux/documentation/kali-docs).
+Additionally, there are pages that we ask for help on.
+This can be found [by searching based off of labels.](https://gitlab.com/groups/kalilinux/-/issues?scope=all&utf8=✓&state=opened&label_name%5B%5D=help-wanted)